LukaszKopyto/Oddam-w-dobre-r-ce/README.md

   - password reset
   - session handling
 - protected route with admin authorization
-- administrator view with a summary of all users and form data
+- administrator view with a summary of all users and data on forms

 ## Setup